2.1 Safeguarding Children Partnership

 2.1.1

-A safeguarding partner in relation to a local authority area in England is defined under the Children Act 2004, as amended by the Children and Social Work Act, 2017 as: (a) the local authority (b) a Integrated Care Board for an area any part of which falls within the local authority area (c) the chief officer of police for an area any part of which falls within the local authority area.
+A safeguarding partner in relation to a local authority area in England is defined under the Children Act 2004, as amended by the Children and Social Work Act, 2017 as: (a) the local authority (b) an Integrated Care Board for an area any part of which falls within the local authority area (c) the chief officer of police for an area any part of which falls within the local authority area.

 The three safeguarding partners for Brighton & Hove, East Sussex and West Sussex each agree ways to co-ordinate their safeguarding services; act as a strategic leadership group in supporting and engaging others; and implement local and national learning including from serious child safeguarding incidents.
+It is also expected local education and childcare partners be included in strategic decision making because of the pivotal role they play in children’s daily lives and amount of time they spend with them.

 2.1.2